-LEAKIN' DROPS 2008 Team Description
+LEAKIN' DROPS 2009

-Meisam Vosoughpour1, Sasan Dalir Arznaghi2, Nima Nozari2, Amir Tavafi2, http://www.nodet.net/
+Soccer 2D Simulation Team Description

-Sina Sheikholeslami2
+Meisam Vosoughpour1, Amir Tavafi2, Sasan Dalir Arznaghi2, Nima Nozari2, Sina Sheikholeslami2

-1 University of Tehran, Department of Electronics and Computer Engineering 2 Mirza Koochak Khan High School, National Organization for Development of Exceptional Talents (NODET)
+1 University of Tehran, Department of Electronics and Computer Engineering, 2Mirza Koochak Khan High School, National Organization for Development of Exceptional Talents (NODET)

 Abstract.
-LEAKIN' DROPS is a soccer 2D simulation team based on Mersad05 released code.
-In this paper we describe our works in 2008 including both the algorithms extending imperfect already existing modules such as blocking system and some newly added modules such as collaborative marking system.
+LEAKIN' DROPS is a soccer 2D simulation team based on Mersad05 released code and placed 12th after participating in the RoboCup 2008 competitions at SUZHOU China.
+In this paper we describe our works in 2008 and the beginning of 2009 including both the algorithms extending imperfect already existing modules such as blocking system and some newly added modules such as collaborative marking system.